GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 3. In Paul’s letter to the Philippians, he reminded them of what they already have in the heavenlies.

    `Eph.
 1:18-20`:
    > I pray that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in his holy people, 19 and his incomparably great power for us who believe.
-That power is the same as the mighty strength 20 he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms,. . .
+That power is the same as the mighty strength 20 he exerted when he raised Christ from the dead and seated him at his right hand in the heavenly realms,…

    According to this, the believers already have the following things in the heavenly realms regardless of whether they are presently struggling with sins or not.